CVLTIK/BxB-HBBD-REDACTED/modules/Documentation/docs/plugin-changelog.md

 * Resolved an issue where the plugin would fail to activate, leading to a **500 internal server error**.
 * Fixed incorrect formatting of `.md` files when displayed in the admin panel.
 * Linking on the **README** file.
-* Moudularity of the **Documentation Module** to make it fasier to mantain and add to.
+* Modularity of the **Documentation Module** to make it fasier to mantain and add to.

-### Requests

-- Define Categories to split snippets and plugins https://wpcode.com/

 ---